 Arriving in the UK (Passport Control and Customs)

 Everyone arriving from overseas at Bristol Airport has to go through Passport Control.
-UK Border Agency officers scan passports and cross-check passenger details to ensure that only those eligible to enter the country can do so.
+UK Border Force officers scan passports and cross-check passenger details to ensure that only those eligible to enter the country can do so.
 New technology enabling all passports to be scanned on entry into the UK has enhanced border security, but can result in slightly longer waiting times at ports across the country.
-You can help UK Border Agency officers by having your passport open to the photograph page and being ready for examination by the time you reach the inspection point.
+You can help UK Border Force officers by having your passport open to the photograph page and being ready for examination by the time you reach the inspection point.

 Passengers not holding a British, EU or European Economic Area passport must complete a landing card provided by the airline they are travelling with.
 This should be provided by the airline during the flight to the UK.